 Rimmed by towering mountains and volcanoes, Ecuador's Andean metropolis spreads out through the valleys below.
-Its beautifully preserved historic core is truly striking: it was one of the first cities in the world to earn status as an UNESCO World Heritage Site.
+Its beautifully preserved historic core is truly striking: it was one of the first cities in the world to earn status as a UNESCO World Heritage Site.

 Quito's key sights of interest mentioned here are divided between the Old Town and the La Mariscal neighborhood, a part of the larger New Town area, just over two miles to the northeast.
 The following itinerary suggests concentrating on the Old Town in the morning, then spending late afternoon and evening in La Mariscal.
-There's a break in between, a window of time that allows you to take a ride on the city cable car, the superb TelefériQo.
+There's a break in between, a window of time that allows you to ride on the city cable car, the superb TelefériQo.

 Accommodation & Transportation

 Get the perfect day off to a good start by staying overnight in Quito's Old Town at a resplendent colonial address such as Casa Gangotena.
 This three-story mansion dates from the early 16th century but has been recently restored.
 It sits on Plaza San Francisco, the city's prettiest plaza.